5th Street Bridge Rehabilitation Project

 Construction lay-down area

-The contractor will use a large area on the east (Lewis Park) side of the bridge for storage of equipment, supplies, vehicles and a construction trailer.
-Public parking will be reduced.
+The contractor is using a large area on the east (Lewis Park) side of the bridge for storage of equipment, supplies, vehicles and a construction trailer.
+Public parking has been reduced.

 Bridges serve an important role in our communities and require thoughtful consideration when it comes to repair and investment.
 The City is committed to identifying all possible ways to expedite the timeline while ensuring public safety and minimizing costs.